mardibiase/sigrid-integrations/report-generator/README.md

 ## Suggestions / feedback

 Feedback is welcome!
-If you have ideas to improve report-generator, please reach out to the team.
-Currently @jan manages this process.
-If you want to do him a favor, create a ticket in this project, but a Slack message also works.
-Merge requests are also welcome!
-Potential improvent areas include:
+If you have ideas to improve report-generator, please create a ticket in this project.
+Merge requests are also welcome.
+Potential improvement areas include:

 - Improved standard templates;
 - Request for more Sigrid data exposed through the tool;
 - Bug fixes;
-- Future usecases of this tool;
+- Future use cases of this tool;
 - Easier deployment suggestions or other technical improvements;
 - ...